britepool/comply/policies/encryption.md

 &nbsp;

-b.
+a.
 Except where otherwise stated, keys must be managed by their owners.

-c.
+a.
 Cryptographic keys must be protected against loss, change or destruction by applying appropriate access control mechanisms to prevent unauthorized use and backing up keys on a regular basis.

-d.
+a.
 When required, customers of the organization’s cloud-based software or platform offering must be able to obtain information regarding:

     i.
 The cryptographic tools used to protect their information.